Skip to main content

 Due to tensions between Iran, Hezbollah and Israel, the security situation in the entire Middle East is still unpredictable.

-As the board of the Veterans for Lebanon foundation, we can only hope that further escalation will not occur and that the current peace in the region and the ceasefire will last.
+As the board of the Veterans for Lebanon foundation, we can only hope that further escalation will not occur.

 As mentioned earlier, there has been relative peace in Lebanon in recent years, until October 2023, and that made the return trips a great experience for us and our fellow travelers.